Mothercare's UK operations collapse as High Street woes rage on

 "The action announced today has been carefully thought through and without it, the existence of the wider Group would be threatened," Whiley said.

-(Reporting by Muvija M and Samantha Machado in Bengaluru, Kate Holton in London; Editing by Shailesh Kuber and Angus MacSwan)
+(Reporting by Muvija M and Samantha Machado in Bengaluru, Kate Holton in London; Editing by Shailesh Kuber and Gareth Jones)

 By Muvija M and Kate Holton